h-griffin/udemy-redux/README.md

 - [redux basics](redux-basics.js)
     - reducer
         - only thing that can touch state
+        - pure sync code only
     - store - takes reducer as input
     - subscription
         - function executed whenever state is changed
     - dispatcher
         - gives action type to reducer to manipulate state **dispatch** MUST have ```type: ``` property to give to reducer for the **type** of action

+    - action creators
+        - async code
+        - shouldnt transform state update too much, but it can

 create store when application starts - index.js